Imagine this scenario where your high school professor comes into class and says, “students, let’s learn how to close read ‘To Kill A Mockingbird.”

 You’ve already read that book, so you know it wouldn't be much of a problem.

-But then as your professor starts explaining to the class what close reading a text is and what is required to do, you realize that this isn’t just a piece of cake and requires critical thinking and analysis.
+But then, as your professor starts explaining to the class what close reading a text is and what it is required to do, you realize that this isn’t just a piece of cake and requires critical thinking and analysis.

 Original: SourceDon’t worry.
 In this article, you will learn more about some essential close reading exercises for high school students.

 What is Close Reading

 So, what is close reading?